Density-dependent incompressible Navier--Stokes equations in critical tent spaces: The proof of existence

 \section{The proof of existence}

-The strategy is to smooth out the initial velocity and to solve \eqref{inhom} with the corresponding data by taking advantage of prior results, then to prove that the resulting sequence $(\rho^m,u^m)_{m\in\N}$ of solutions exists for all positive times and is bounded in $L^\infty\times E_\alpha.$ This will enable us to pass to the limit in \eqref{inhom}, up to subsequence, by means of suitable compactness arguments. \medbreak More precisely, after fixing data $(\rho_0,u_0)$ satisfying the conditions of Theorem \ref{key}, we consider a sequence $(u_0^m)_{m\in\N}$ of divergence free vector fields with coefficients in $H^1$ such that
+The strategy is to smooth out the initial velocity and to solve \eqref{inhom} with the corresponding data by taking advantage of the classical well-posedness theory, then to prove that the resulting sequence $(\rho^m,u^m)_{m\in\N}$ of solutions exists for all positive times and is bounded in $L^\infty\times E_\alpha.$ This will enable us to pass to the limit in \eqref{inhom}, up to subsequence, by means of standard compactness arguments. \medbreak More precisely, after fixing an initial data $(\rho_0,u_0)$ that meets the conditions of Theorem \ref{key}, we consider a sequence $(u_0^m)_{m\in\N}$ of divergence-free vector fields with coefficients in ${H}^1$ such that